mhulse/jquery-bigglesworth/README.md

 <script src="jquery.bigglesworth.min.js"></script>
 ```

-Next, Ion can be instantiated like so:
+Next, Bigglesworth can be instantiated like so:

 ```html
 <script>